-(B) Labeled with a water-resistant label with the child's name and the date and time the milk was expressed;

-(D) Delivered in a single use plastic bag sold for this purpose and placed in a freezer with a separate door from the refrigerator door when it's frozen and shall be defrosted in the refrigerator and then heated briefly in bottle warmer or under warm running water so the temperature does not exceed 98.6 degrees F;

-(F) Fed to a breastfed infant, infant formula shall not be fed without the mother's written permission to do so.

-(iii) Bottle propping shall not be permitted.
+- (A) In a clean sanitary BPA-free bottle with a nipple; - (B) Labeled with a water-resistant label with the child's name and the date and time the milk was expressed; - (C) Refrigerated immediately upon arrival at the facility; - (D) Delivered in a single use plastic bag sold for this purpose and placed in a freezer with a separate door from the refrigerator door when it's frozen and shall be defrosted in the refrigerator and then heated briefly in bottle warmer or under warm running water so the temperature does not exceed 98.6 degrees F; - (E) Not be fed to an infant who's mother didn't express it; and - (F) Fed to a breastfed infant, infant formula shall not be fed without the mother's written permission to do so. - (ii)(iii) Bottle propping shall not be permitted.
 Infants shall receive individual direct care during feeding.
-Bottles shall not be left with a sleeping child.

-(iii)(iv) An individualized diet and feeding schedule for infants shall be provided according to a written plan submitted by the parents or by the child's physician with the knowledge and consent of the parent.
-Any changes in an infant's diet and feeding schedule shall be posted in an area clearly visible to the staff.

-(iv)(v) Infants shall be fed on demand unless the parent provides written instructions otherwise.

-(vi) All infant feeding shall be documented for each infant and available to parents daily.
+Bottles shall not be left with a sleeping child. - (iii)(iv) An individualized diet and feeding schedule for infants shall be provided according to a written plan submitted by the parents or by the child's physician with the knowledge and consent of the parent.
+Any changes in an infant's diet and feeding schedule shall be posted in an area clearly visible to the staff. - (iv)(v) Infants shall be fed on demand unless the parent provides written instructions otherwise. - (vi) All infant feeding shall be documented for each infant and available to parents daily.

-(i) Whenever four (4) or more infants are enrolled, at least one (1) staff person working directly with infants will-shall provide satisfactory evidence of eight (8) hours specialized training in the care of infants.
-If a provider or staff member has not received this training during the previous two (2) years, at least four (4) of these hours must be taken during the first year of either biennium or employment.

-(ii) All staff caring for infants shall complete a minimum of four (4) hours of specialized infant/toddler training as part of their biennial training requirements.
+- (i) Whenever four (4) or more infants are enrolled, at least one (1) staff person working directly with infants will-shall provide satisfactory evidence of eight (8) hours specialized training in the care of infants.
+If a provider or staff member has not received this training during the previous two (2) years, at least four (4) of these hours must be taken during the first year of either biennium or employment. - (ii) All staff caring for infants shall complete a minimum of four (4) hours of specialized infant/toddler training as part of their biennial training requirements.
 If a provider or staff member has not received this training during the previous two (2) years, at least two (2) of these hours must be taken during the first year of either biennium or employment.